zachreborn/terraform-modules/modules/aws/iam/role/README.md

     <img src="/images/terraform_modules_logo.webp" alt="Logo" width="300" height="300">
   </a>

-<h3 align="center">IAM User Policy Attachment Module</h3>
+<h3 align="center">IAM Role Module</h3>
   <p align="center">
-    This module attaches an IAM policy to an IAM user.
+    This module will create an IAM Role and attach a policy you have previously created or attach a built-in policy.
     <br />
     <a href="https://github.com/zachreborn/terraform-modules"><strong>Explore the docs »</strong></a>
     <br />